Holy Week at St. Michael's

 On Good Friday, we hear the Passion Gospel of Our Lord Jesus Christ and pray for the needs of ourselves, others, and the world.
 At 12:30 pm we have Communion from the Reserved Sacrament, and at 6:30 pm we offer Veneration of the Cross.

-The Church is open beginning at 7:00 am on Good Friday for prayer and meditation on the great sacrifice of love Christ made for us.
-The service bulletin for this service is available here.
-The Rite of Reconciliation (also known as Confession) is also available on this day (and any time).
+The Church is open beginning at 6:00 am on Good Friday for prayer and meditation on the great sacrifice of love Christ made for us.
+T The Rite of Reconciliation (also known as Confession) is also available on this day (and any time).
 Please contact the Church Office for more information. |

-Holy Saturday and the Great Vigil of Easter
+Holy Saturday and the Great Vigil of Easter and Easter Sunday

 Alleluia!
 Christ is Risen!

 The glory of Holy Week is that we witness profound grief, and we are also witnesses to the grace of profound love.
-We gather at 6:30 pm on Saturday to being the Great Vigil of Easter in the Parish Hall.
+We gather at 6:30 pm on Saturday, April 8th to being the Great Vigil of Easter in the Parish Hall.
 There we hear ancient hymns and readings of God's great love for us.
 We reaffirm our Baptismal vows, then celebrate the first Eucharist of Easter.
 A reception will follow, so if you are able, please bring an appetizer or finger foods to share.

-We continue our Easter celebration on Easter Sunday, April 17th at 8:30 am and 10:30 am with the Holy Eucharist and a reception following both services.
 Join us as we proclaim the great gift of God's love to each other and to the world!

 The glory of Holy Week is that we witness profound grief, and we are also witnesses to the grace of profound love.
-We gather at 6:30 pm on Saturday to being the Great Vigil of Easter in the Parish Hall.
+We gather at 6:30 pm on Saturday, April 8th to being the Great Vigil of Easter in the Parish Hall.
 There we hear ancient hymns and readings of God's great love for us.
 We reaffirm our Baptismal vows, then celebrate the first Eucharist of Easter.
 A reception will follow, so if you are able, please bring an appetizer or finger foods to share.

-We continue our Easter celebration on Easter Sunday, April 17th at 8:30 am and 10:30 am with the Holy Eucharist and a reception following both services.
 Join us as we proclaim the great gift of God's love to each other and to the world!